Corruptcouch/dead-letter-office/docs/dead-letter-office-architecture.md

   **The one piece still unverified is export** (E18): it needs 4.7.2 export templates, which are not installed yet.
 E18-01 verifies `net10.0` survives a real export, and that is the story to revisit this bullet from if it does not.

+- **Correction from E14-03: "does not rewrite it" is not the same as "leaves it alone."** Godot **re-inserts `<TargetFramework>net8.0</TargetFramework>` whenever it finds the line missing.**
+  So the obvious reading of the bullet above — delete the line, let `Directory.Build.props` supply `net10.0`, keep one authority — **does not work.** The line returns on the next editor run, and because MSBuild imports `Directory.Build.props` *before* the project body, the returned `net8.0` wins outright.

+  `src/Dlo.Game/Dlo.Game.csproj` therefore carries an explicit `net10.0` of its own, and that is what makes the override stick — verified byte-identical across a full editor session.
+  `Directory.Build.props` stays the authority for the five hand-authored projects;
+  **`Dlo.Game` is the documented exception, and it has to be.** Godot only fills in an absent line; it never touches one that has a value.

+  (Godot also generated a second TFM line, `net9.0` conditioned on `GodotTargetPlatform == 'android'`.
+We ship three desktop targets (E18-01), so it is deleted rather than carried.
+  Restore it there if Android ever becomes real.)

+- **Exactly one solution under `solution_directory` may contain the `Dlo.Game` assembly.**
+  *Project → Tools → C# → Create C# solution* writes its own `Dlo.Game.sln` into that directory.
+  Leave it there **and** add `Dlo.Game` to `dlo.sln`, and Godot's editor plugin refuses to start:

+  > `ERROR: Multiple solutions containing a project with assembly name 'Dlo.Game' were found`

+  It fails in `GodotSharpDirs.DetermineProjectLocation()`, which means **no build, no export and no C# in the editor at all** — not a warning.
+Godot's `Dlo.Game.sln` is deleted; `dlo.sln` is the one solution, holding all six projects (§1.3).

+  A consequence worth naming, because it is silent until export time: **`dlo.sln` has to declare `ExportDebug` and `ExportRelease`.** Godot builds exports with those configurations and its own generated solution carried them; `dotnet new sln` creates only `Debug` and `Release`, so `dotnet build dlo.sln -c ExportRelease` fails with `MSB4126` until they are added by hand.
+Only `Dlo.Domain` and `Dlo.Game` get a `Build.0` under them — an export has no business building the test suites.

+- **Godot cannot create the C# project from the command line.** There is no flag for it:
+  `--build-solutions` is a silent no-op when no `.csproj` exists, adding a `.cs` file does not trigger it, and opening the project in the editor does not either.
+It is strictly *Project → Tools → C# → Create C# solution*, once, by hand.
+This costs CI nothing, because the csproj is committed — it strands whoever bootstraps the *next* Godot project, which is why it is written down here rather than rediscovered.
+(Godot also strips `"C#"` back out of `config/features` on each run and does not appear to need it; leave that alone.)

 ---